Codecademy/docs/content/java/concepts/methods/methods.md

 ### `final`

-The `final` keywords prevents methods from being overwritten in inherited classes.
-The `final` modifier can be combined with visibility modifiers.
+The `final` keyword prevents methods from being overwritten in inherited classes.
+It can be combined with other modifiers.

 ## Exceptions